mojohaus/jaxb2-maven-plugin/README.md

     * b4499f9 - Lennart Jörelid (9 hours ago) (origin/master, origin/HEAD)
     |   Using only JDK 8 since that is the defaults in travis.

+#### b.
+Perform normal deployment of the artifact

+Checkout the release tag on the master branch, rebuild and deploy to the OSS repository server.

+    git checkout jaxb2-maven-plugin-2.4.0

+    mvn clean deploy

+The normal Mojohaus process for the binary release (send mail to group etc.) follows.
+When the release is approved by the community, build and publish the release documentation as described below.

 ## Publishing the Plugin Documentation to Github